Brent Flahr - General Manager / Alternate Governor

-Keith and his wife Maria reside in Des Moines with their daughter Kendall.
+Keith and his wife Maria reside in Ankeny with their daughter Kendall and son Max.

 Frederic Chabot - Goaltender Development Coach

-Frederic Chabot,,48 (2/12/68), is in his second season as Minnesota Wild Goaltending Development Coach after being named to the position on Sept.
+Frederic Chabot, 49 (2/12/68), is in his third season as the Minnesota Wild’s Goaltending Development Coach after being named to the position on Sept.
 3, 2015.
 Chabot has been critical in the development of Iowa goaltenders Alex Stalock, Steve Michalek and Adam Vay.

 He works with goalie prospects throughout the organization, including goaltenders playing for the Iowa Wild in the American Hockey League (AHL), as well as Minnesota draft picks.
 The former NHL netminder joined the Wild after serving as the Goaltending Coach for the Edmonton Oilers (2009-14).
 Prior to working for the Oilers, he served as a Goaltending Consultant with Hockey Canada and its National Junior Team, helping Canada win a gold medal at the 2009 World Junior Championship.
 Chabot was also an instructor at Hockey Canada’s Program of Excellence Goaltending Camp for three years (2007-09).
 The native of Hebertville-Station, Que., worked as a Goaltending Consultant with Berlin (DEL) in 2008-09, capturing the league championship with the Ice Bears.
 Chabot also worked with AIK Stockholm (SWE-2) from 2007-09, overseeing goaltending for the entire organization.